stungkit/kiqr/README.md

 **If you're new to Kiqr, we strongly recommend you to start with our pre-configured app [kiqr_starter](https://github.com/kiqr/kiqr_starter).**

+#### Whats included?
+- Multi-user team/organization logic that let you share resources between users in a team

 #### Requirements

 - Ruby 2.5 or higher
 - Rails 6.1.4 or higher
-- A [Paddle.com](https://paddle.com) vendor account to enable subscriptions.
+- Devise or any other authentication gem installed and configured for model ```User```

 #### Included dependencies

-_Kiqr comes bundled with some third-party Ruby Gems.
-These are all well tested and receives regular security updates allowing you to focus on your own code:_
+Kiqr comes bundled with some third-party Ruby Gems.
+These are all well tested and receives regular security updates allowing you to focus on your own code:
+- [cancancan](https://github.com/CanCanCommunity/cancancan) - Authorization for roles and subscription plans.
-- [dry-configurable](https://github.com/dry-rb/dry-configurable) - A simple mixin to make Ruby classes configurable
+- [dry-configurable](https://github.com/dry-rb/dry-configurable) - A simple mixin to make Ruby classes configurable.
 - [valid_email2](https://github.com/micke/valid_email2) - ActiveModel validation for email.
-Including MX lookup and disposable email blacklist
+Including MX lookup and disposable email blacklist.
-- [simple_form](https://github.com/heartcombo/simple_form) - Simple generation of forms that you can configure in your template
+- [simple_form](https://github.com/heartcombo/simple_form) - Simple generation of forms that you can configure in your template.

 ## Installation
 ### Option A: Use Kiqr Starter (easy)